Matthew Brady: Bushranging

-On 4 March 1826 Brady and his gang of fourteen attacked Mr Dry's homestead at night.
+On 4 March 1826, Brady and his gang of fourteen attacked Mr. Dry's homestead at night.
 It was a new moon so the night was particularly dark.
 A servant managed to run to town and call alarm.
 A posse of troopers responded and a gunfight ensued.
 No one was killed and the bushrangers slipped away into the night.
-Three days later Brady rode to Tom Kenton's farm and shot him dead.
+Three days later, Brady rode to Tom Kenton's farm and shot him dead.
 It was a payback for Kenton setting a trap on Brady.
 Brady was briefly captured but managed to escape and swore revenge.
 Days later Brady and his gang captured a boat, intending to sail it to the Australian mainland.
 Due to bad weather crossing Bass Strait, they were forced to turn back.

 Capture

-After the sailing fiasco, one of his gang members, an ex-convict name Cowan, betrayed him for a pardon.
-On 28 March 1826, in consequence of private information, Lieutenant Williams of the 57th Regiment, with 14 soldiers and four armed prisoners, made contact with Brady's gang south of Launceston.
+After the sailing fiasco, one of Brady's gang members, an ex-convict name Cowan, betrayed him for a pardon.
+On 28 March 1826, in consequence of private information, Lieutenant Williams of the 57th Regiment with 14 soldiers and four armed prisoners made contact with Brady's gang south of Launceston.
 Both parties fired, and during the ensuing gun battle Brady was wounded in the leg.
 The bushrangers separated as they fled.
 Two stragglers were caught by local farmers.